faguil/Xenacoelomorph-Neuropeptides-Evolution/README.md

 [07-Phylogenetic-trees](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/07-Phylogenetic-trees06-treeBase-phylogenetic-tree-files) This folder contains all the phylogenetic trees generated in this study using FastTree and RAxML software.

-[08-CLANS-clustermaps](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/08-CLANS-clustermaps) This folder contains cluster analysis of rhodopsin- and secretin-type neuropeptife GPCRs. **Some files are quite large, so the download may take some time to start.** Please be patient, these files are securely stored in GitHub Large File Storage (LFS), and the download will begin shortly.
+[08-CLANS-clustermaps](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/08-CLANS-clustermaps) This folder contains the cluster analysis of rhodopsin- and secretin-type neuropeptife GPCRs. **Some files are quite large, so the download may take some time to start.** Please be patient, these files are securely stored in GitHub Large File Storage (LFS), and the download will begin shortly.

-[09-Xenacoelomorph-neuropeptide-sequences](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/09-Xenacoelomorph-neuropeptide-sequences) This folder contains xenacoelomorph neuropeptide precursors and neuropeptide GPCR sequences identified in this study.
+[09-Xenacoelomorph-neuropeptide-sequences](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/09-Xenacoelomorph-neuropeptide-sequences) This folder contains the xenacoelomorph neuropeptide precursors and neuropeptide GPCR sequences identified in this study.

-[10-Mass-spectrometric-data](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/10-Mass-spectrometric-data) This folder contains bioinformatic processing of mass spectrometric data from peptide extracts of three acoel species.
+[10-Mass-spectrometric-data](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/tree/main/10-Mass-spectrometric-data) This folder contains the bioinformatic processing of mass spectrometric data from peptide extracts of three acoel species.